 Do the residence halls close during vacations?

 During Thanksgiving and Winter break, the residence halls are closed.
-Students in apartment-style housing may apply for an exception to stay in their unit during break periods.
 For dates of Thanksgiving, Winter and Spring breaks, click here.
-Students will be notified well in advance of residence hall closing dates.
-Students that travel from a distance are welcome to speak with their Area Coordinator at any time regarding residence hall closing dates and break exceptions.
+Break exceptions are available on a case by case basis for Thanksgiving Break and Winter break, and charges are associated with these exceptions.
+Students that travel from a distance are welcome to speak with their Area Coordinator at any time for assistance in planning for these break periods.

 Are the residence halls at the University coed?